Saeed-AlRafi/kong-XML-2-JSON-transformer/README.md

 plugins>kong>plugins>xml-2-json-transformer

 ### disclaimer:
-I am a beginer and this code is probably not the greatest.
+I am a beginner and this code is probably not the greatest.